MicrosoftDocs/mslearn-copilot-plugins/contoso-real-estate/README.md

 - js
 products:
 - microsoft-copilot
-name: "Contoso Real-Estate plugin for Microsoft Copilot"
+name: "Contoso real estate plugin for Microsoft Copilot"
 description: "A tutorial to learn how to build a sample plugin that uses OpenAI schema for Microsoft Copilot"
 urlFragment: "contoso-real-estate-plugin-for-microsoft-copilot"
 ---

-# Contoso Real-Estate plugin
+# Contoso real estate plugin

 A tutorial to learn how to build this sample plugin can be found at [Get started building plugins for Microsoft Copilot](https://learn.microsoft.com/copilot-plugins/get-started).

 This plugin finds properties for sale on the market.
-When users ask questions about real-estate properties, Microsoft Copilot can use this plugin to find properties with matching criteria.
+When users ask questions about real estate properties, Microsoft Copilot can use this plugin to find properties with matching criteria.
 The plugin uses hard-coded data to return results.

 ## Local development